-A rambunctious clump of hens and chicks have special allure to children and adults alike.
-The small plants are adaptable and resilient, producing flower-like clusters of varying sized rosettes.
+A rambunctious clump of hens and chicks has a special allure to children and adults alike.
+The small plants are adaptable and resilient, producing flower-like clusters of varying-sized rosettes.
 Gardeners new to the plants may say, “My hens and chicks are flowering,” and wonder if this is a natural occurrence.
 Blooms on hens and chicks plants are not only natural but an additional wonder with this fun, diminutive Sempervivum.

 Hens will usually live for 3 years before they form flowers but, occasionally, stressed plants will bloom earlier.
 The tiny, starry flowers amp up the magic of these succulents, but it does mean the plant is forming seed and will die.
 Not to despair, though, because the lost plant will quickly fill in with a new rosette and the cycle will march on yet again.

 About Hens and Chicks Flowers

 A blooming hen on a hen and chicks plant is often referred to as a “rooster.”
 The individual rosettes will begin to elongate and lengthen vertically when it is time to produce flowers.
 The process lends an alien appearance to the normally low-growing plants, with flower stalks that can get from a few inches (7.5 to 10 cm.) up to a foot (30.5 cm.) in length.

 Removing the budding stem can’t save the rosette.
 The blooms on hens and chicks plants are a part of a monocarpic process.
 That means they flower, seed, and then die.
 There is nothing to be done about it so you might as well enjoy the pink, white, or yellow flowers with bristling, erect stamen.

 Their work will soon be done, but the plant should already have produced many smaller rosettes, the future of the line.